Tokhtamysh–Timur war: Background

-The war
+War

 After the death of Abu Sa'id in 1335, the last ruler of the Ilkhanid Dynasty, a power vacuum emerged in Persia.
 Persia's vulnerability led to military incursions from Persia's neighbours.
 In 1383 Timur started his military conquest of that country.
 In 1385 he captured Herat, Khorasan and all of eastern Persia.
 In the same year Tokhtamysh raided Azerbaijan and northwestern Iran.

 In 1386, the city of Tabriz was plundered and Tokhtamysh retired with a rich booty.
-Between 1389 and 1391 there was intense fighting between Timur's forces and the Golden Horde.
+Between 1389 and 1391, there was intense fighting between Timur's forces and the Golden Horde.
 The first phase was won by Timur at the Battle of the Kondurcha River.
+Vasily I of Moscow took advantage of the war, and in 1392, during a visit to the court of the weakened Tokhtamysh, Vasily was given permission to take the throne of Nizhny Novgorod.
 Despite the setback, Tokhtamysh recovered his position and in the spring of 1395 raided the Timurid territory of Shirvan.

 In 1395, Timur launched his final assault on the Golden Horde.
-He decisively routed Tokhtamysh in the Battle of the Terek river on 15 April 1395.
+He decisively routed Tokhtamysh in the Battle of the Terek River on 15 April 1395.
 All the major cities of the khanate were destroyed: Sarai, Ukek, Majar, Azaq, Tana and Astrakhan.
 Timur's attack on the cities of the Golden Horde in 1395 produced his first Western European victims, since it caused the destruction of the Italian trading colonies (comptoirs) in Sarai, Tana and Astrakhan.
 During the siege of Tana, the trading communities sent representatives to treat with Timur, but the latter only used them in a ruse to reconnoiter the city.
 The Genoese city of Caffa on the Crimean peninsula was spared, despite being a former ally of Tokhtamysh.